obsidianmd/obsidian-help/en/Customization/Custom hotkeys.md

 ### Viewing hotkeys

 The fastest way to see the hotkey set for a command is to find the command in [[Command palette]].
+You can use `Ctrl/Cmd+P` to bring it up.
 If there's a hotkey listed for that command, it's set.

 ### Setting hotkeys